 Trace the leaf pattern lightly in pencil.

-Then each pattern can be colored with a different color crayon.
+Color each leaf pattern with a different color crayon with bold strokes.
 In order to provide the greatest resistance to the watercolors, the crayon should be colored on thickly.

 Using the four watercolors, paint each square.